New Horizons Has Captured Surprising New Images Of Ultima Thule That Have Created ‘Scientific Puzzles’

 Now that scientists have suggested that Ultima Thule is formed of two completely different shapes, public interest has grown markedly as we have never seen such a distant Kuiper Belt object this close before.

-Planetary scientists Alex Parker has suggested that the new shapes of Ultima Thule are really not very odd in the grand scheme of things as the larger lobe is not dissimilar to what Saturn’s moons look like to us.
+Planetary scientists Alex Parker has suggested that the new shapes of Ultima Thule are really not very odd in the grand scheme of things, as the larger lobe is not dissimilar to what Saturn’s moons look like to us.

 “The larger lobe looks to have a shape similar to some of the pancake moons of Saturn, like Atlas.”